raspberrypilearning/dancing-unicorn-rainbow/en/step_4.md

 + Create a circuit to connect your LED to the raspberry pi.
 Your circuit will light up the rainbow's first colour.

+If you have never connected an LED before, click below for detailed instructions.

 [[[rpi-connect-led]]]